IBM board to visit a nearby Forest.

 Looks like they'll be in for a big surprise

-IBM's board of directors has started an investigation into claims that its sales numbers were manipulated, leading to executives securing big bonuses.
+IBM's board of directors has started an investigation into claims its sales numbers were manipulated so that executives could secure big bonuses.
 If the board fails to take any action, it may face a lawsuit to claw back millions of dollars from top staff.
-In late March, just days before IBM was sued for securities fraud, …
+In late March, just days before IBM was sued for securities fraud, the …

 These days, "Nurse! the smelling salts! ...
 I need to go asleep ..." - LOL, I'm not complaining, when you have something like that which helps you then it's good to do if it helps you sleep although I remember when I was a student 50 years ago my friend always slept much better after snorting a little line.

 Sadly we see crappy behavior like this described in IBM everywhere internationally and locally these days.

 Nothing new here, IBM has been redirecting lots of revenue to "cloud", even mainframes.
 Along with increased executive bonuses, it was so the execs could say their cloud "imperatives" were working and IBM was a nimble company moving with the trend, when it was nothing of the sort.

 Definitely misleading shareholders...

 Long overdue, I fear.
 First, IBM was a technology company run by engineers, salespeople and lawyers.
 It was well on the way to irrelevance when they put a businessman in charge (Gerstner).
 He pulled it back from the brink but then handed over to accountants, and finally to a techie who has clearly been snowed by the accountants.
 The accountants didn't know how to manage but did know how to make bad numbers magically look good.
 Until they didn't, which is where they are now.